Belgium kept EU in the dark on China threat

 He had asked commission vice-president Valdis Dombrovskis to look into "the problem of the Chinese state renovating the Maltese embassy", and the issue was on Dombrovskis' "agenda", Groothuis said on Twitter.

-The suspicions arose after a Chinese firm did work on Malta's EU embassy in 2007, Le Monde said, citing confidential Belgian files.
+The suspicions arose after a Chinese firm did work on Malta's EU embassy in 2007, Le Monde said.

 And Winants, the Belgian spy chief, had been tipped off by British intelligence, the French newspaper added.

-The China/Malta spy alert is the third time in recent weeks that China has barged into Borrell's press briefings.
+The China/Malta alert is the third time in recent weeks that China has barged into Borrell's press briefings.

 The last time, it embarrassed him by bowdlerising an EU statement on coronavirus published in Chinese state media.

-Earlier, Borrell was forced to defend himself against leaked emails saying he had bowed to Chinese pressure by watering down an EU report on coronavirus disinformation.
+Earlier, Borrell was forced to defend himself against leaked emails saying he had bowed to Chinese pressure by toning down an EU report on coronavirus disinformation.

 For its part, Malta said Le Monde had got it wrong.